 The Mid-Fat or Semi-Fat Tire Revolution has Begun!

 Want to put your fat bike on a diet for the summer and have more fun than you've ever had on a bike?
-Consider putting some of our new 27.5+ or 29+ size rims and tires on your fat bike with some 3.0 or 3.25 tires which are available now from Vee Rubber and coming soon from Maxxis, Surly, Schwalbe, Kenda, and all the other tire mfgs.
+Consider putting some of our new 27.5+ or 29+ size rims and tires on your fat bike with some 3.0 or 3.25 tires which are available now from all the big tire manufacturers.

 Why Bigger Wheels?

 So your fat bike wheels are 26" wheels, but by the time you put the huge fat bike tire on them they really become a 29er size.
 If you try to put small tires on your fat bike wheels your bike will be too low to the ground and you will hit your cranks constantly... so go up to the 27.5 or 29er size wheel and this brings the bike back up to where it should be with plus size tires which are 3.0 or 3.25" width.
 There are a lot of different names for the plus size wheels: 650b plus, 650b+, B+, B Plus, 29er+, 29er Plus, 9plus etc... we like to just call them mid-fat because its more similar to riding a fat bike tire, just not nearly as fat and slow.

 What's it Like Riding Mid-Fat?